Paul Pancella, Chair

 Any student contemplating majoring or minoring in physics should contact the Department of Physics as early as possible.
 This is especially true for transfer students from community colleges in regard to transfer credit and course of study.
 Students will want to contact the department undergraduate advisor regarding courses, employment opportunities, and graduate study in physics.

-Any physics major may qualify for departmental honors in physics by fulfilling the following requirements:
+A student majoring in physics may qualify for departmental honors in physics by fulfilling the following requirements:

-- Attain by the end of the semester preceding graduation an accumulated grade point average of at least 3.5 in physics courses and an accumulated grade point average of at least 3.0 in other courses.
+- Attain a cumulative grade point average of 3.5 or higher in the required physics courses and an accumulated overall grade point average of 3.2 or higher.

-Minor programs are available in physics, in secondary education physics, and in astronomy.
+Minor programs are available in physics and astronomy.